The Ledge

 There is a park at the edge of town that he walks to, a large, peaceful park that looks abandoned and unwanted.
 There is nobody else here.

-On two sides are long thin trees in full canopy forming a vertical striped wall.
-It is shockingly green all the way up with thick ferns and vines that makes the park feel ancient.
-The ground is laid with long, swirling white paths lead to a large marble fountain in the center that is chalk white and chalk dry, chipped in parts, covered in stains of unuse.
+On two sides are long thin trees with a canopy in full bloom, forming a vertical striped wall.
+It is shockingly green all the way up, thick with fern swirls and vine columns that makes it feel like the place of ancients.
+The ground is laid with long, curving white paths that all lead to a large marble fountain in the central court that is chalk white and chalk dry, chipped in parts and covered in stains of unuse.

 MAN

 The world is empty.
 There is only light and the basin where sound falls.
-I savor the quietude when the crowd and the noise are pushed back far enough to make space, and in that space to remember something I haven't remembered in a long time – that I have always been here, in this desolate plain.
-I am not leaving the world of people for some far remote field.
-I have been there the entire time.
-It's only that for long moments the bustle and noise of movement are pulled over my eyes.
+I savor the quietude when the crowd and the noise are pushed back far enough to make space, and in that space to remember something I haven't remembered in a long time: I have always been in the desolate plain.
+I am not leaving the world of people for some far remote field; I have been there the entire time.
+It's only that for long moments the bustle and noise of movement is pulled over my eyes.

 In truth, I am not faced with the difficult choice of accepting the call back to isolation.
 It is answered regardless of what I think and do.
 The hand of God has me in its grip and moves me across the world at its will.
 But there is a period of struggle, a theater of conflict, and maybe that is necessary.
 Am I struggling to choose?
 No. Only to realize and accept.
 I am playing it out as if I have a choice in order to adjust to the change.

-In truth, there is only one difficult choice in this life, and that is: do you want to be the muse or the artist?
-It's a choice that many a muse who has played her role well enough has had to make, who stood close enough to the artist to look over his shoulder and peer at the mechanics of his world and realize that all of her forays into artistry had only been dilly-dally toe-dipping into the fantasy orchestrated by the artist himself.
+In truth, there is only one difficult choice in this life, and that is: do you want to be the artist or do you want to be the muse?
+It's a choice that many a muse who has played her part well has had to make, who stood close enough to the artist to look over his shoulder and peer at the mechanics of his world and realize that all of her forays into artistry had only been dilly-dally toe-dipping into the fantasy orchestrated by the artist himself.

 If he doesn't work and sacrifice, then he has nothing to offer his muse, or anyone.
 The muse will continue being the muse.
-But she, too, needs the artist, for without his eye, she means nothing.
+But she, too, needs the artist, for without his eye she means nothing.
 She shines, but her rays do not project; she emanates, but into the darkness, singing her song to deaf eras.
 And then what was she for?
-Then people look around and petulantly say nothing happened.
-There's a smooth gray spot on the wall where something should have been and the world constricts to fill it... the vacuum is not an endlessly deep pitch blackness, but flattened bland gray.
+Then people look around and petulantly complain nothing happened.
+There's a smooth gray spot on the wall where something should be and the world constricts to fill it... the vacuum is not endlessly deep pitch blackness, but flat bland gray.
 Depth belies comparison, which belies a framework.
 Gray emerges when the framework collapses without a replacement.
 A code gray is far more serious than a code black, which yet contains its own opposite.
 Gray contains everything and nothing.
 All is one.
 All is the same.
-A lack of variety causes space to contract as the unit diminishes to adjust.
+A lack of variety and separation causes space to contract as the unit of measure diminishes to adjust.

 EXT.
 LATE AFTERNOON - A GRASS FIELD WITH HOUSES